Defined Benefit Pension Plan Termination FAQs

 For the past 30 years plan sponsors of frozen DB plans have been asking themselves that exact question, and for the past 30 years they have continued to “pay the mortgage, taxes and upkeep” on their defunct “property,” much to the benefit of all the advisors needed to manage these plans.
 This reactive approach has resulted in plan sponsors significantly overpaying for their plans.
 With the economy in the best shape it has been in, in years, and corporations are amassing significant cash reserves on their balance sheets, the time to be proactive is now.
-Companies should be proactively looking at all options available, performing cost benefit analyses and having strategic discussions with all key stakeholders to put these plans on a path to termination.
+Companies should be proactively looking at all options available, performing cost-benefit analyses and having strategic discussions with all key stakeholders to put these plans on a path to termination.

 WE HAVE BEEN TOLD WE COULD BORROW THE MONEY WE NEED TO FUND OUR PLAN IN ORDER TO TERMINATE IT, SHOULD WE LOOK INTO THIS APPROACH?

 All companies are in different financial situations.
 Some have incredible balance sheets, despite their underfunded defined benefit plan, which may allow them to borrow at very low interest rates.
 Some are operating with net losses so the extra immediate tax deduction of funding with the borrowed funds may not be enticing since they won’t be able to use the deduction immediately.
 Some have large cash reserves and may elect to use their own cash at this time.
 In any event, all options should be considered.
 A combination of approaches could be utilized as well.
 No matter which approach is taken a comprehensive cost-benefit analysis should be conducted to determine which path is most practical and beneficial for the organization.

 OUR CONSULTANT HAS HELPED US IMPLEMENT A LIABILITY DRIVEN INVESTING (LDI) STRATEGY TO HELP MANAGE OUR FUNDED STATUS VOLATILITY UNTIL WE ARE READY TO TERMINATE, OR UNTIL ECONOMIC CONDITIONS BECOME MORE FAVORABLE FOR A FULL TERMINATION, IS THIS THE CORRECT APPROACH?